-Sputnik Light Vaccine Description
+Sputnik Light Vaccine Description 2022

-Russia's Sputnik Light is the first component (recombinant human adenovirus 26 serotypes (rAd26) COVID-19 vaccine is based on a proven and well-studied platform of human adenoviral vectors, which cause the common cold and have been around for thousands of years, as demonstrated by the Russian Gamaleya Center during laboratory tests.
+The Sputnik Light single-dose recombinant human adenovirus 26 serotypes (rAd26) COVID-19 vaccine is based on a proven and well-studied platform of human adenoviral vectors that cause the common cold and have been around for thousands of years, as demonstrated by the Russian Gamaleya Center during laboratory tests.

 On May 6, 2021, the Ministry of Health of the Russian Federation, the National Research Center for Epidemiology and Microbiology, and the Russian Direct Investment Fund (RDIF) announced the single-component Sputnik Light vaccine registration.
 Sputnik Light international clinical trials included people from Moscow, Russia, Ghana, the United Arab Emirates, and other countries.

 Immunizing individuals with pre-existing immunity against the SARS-CoV-2 virus with Sputnik Light can increase antigen-specific IgG antibodies by more than 40x in 100% of subjects ten days after immunization.
-On May 24, 2021, the RDIF announced data from a study conducted by the Institute of Virology of the National University of Cordoba (Argentina) and the authorities of Cordoba, which confirmed 85.5% of individuals developed IgG antibodies to the SARS-CoV-2 coronavirus on the 14th day after receiving the first injection of Sputnik V.
+On May 24, 2021, the RDIF announced data from a study conducted by the Institute of Virology of the National University of Cordoba (Argentina) and the authorities of Cordoba, which confirmed that 85.5% of individuals developed IgG antibodies to the SARS-CoV-2 coronavirus on the 14th day after receiving the first injection of Sputnik V.

-Sputnik Light Vaccine Indication
+Sputnik Light Indication

 Sputnik Light is indicated to build immunity to SARS-CoV-2, which causes COVID-19 disease.
-The RDIF announced on June 2, 2021, the Sputnik Light vaccine demonstrated 78.6-83.7% efficacy among the elderly, according to real-world data collected by the Ministry of Health of the Buenos Aires province.
+The RDIF announced on June 2, 2021, that the Sputnik Light vaccine demonstrated 78.6-83.7% efficacy among the elderly, according to real-world data collected by the Ministry of Health of the Buenos Aires province.
 According to the data from Argentina, over 186,000 people aged 60-79, more than 40,000 of whom received a shot of Sputnik Light, the infection rate between the 21st and 40th day from the date of receiving the first dose was only 0.446%.

 On June 6, 2021, the journal Nature published an article: Mounting evidence suggests Sputnik COVID vaccine is safe and effective.
 In conclusion, 'Several other studies are currently underway in countries that have approved Sputnik, including Argentina, Venezuela, Russia, and Turkey, which should help build a more accurate picture of the vaccine's safety and efficacy.'
 In particular, data from the Ministry of Health of the Buenos Aires province (Argentina) shows 78.6-83.7% efficacy among the elderly.
 And in Paraguay, Sputnik Light is 93.5% effective during the ongoing vaccination campaign, according to the country's Ministry of Health.

-Sputnik Light Vaccine Dosage
+Sputnik Light Dosage

 Sputnik Light Adverse Events

 As of July 18, 2021, no serious adverse events were registered after vaccination with Sputnik Light.
 In addition, real-world vaccination data in Serbia on May 28, 2021, confirmed no vaccine-related severe adverse events.
 Furthermore, the Ministry of Health of the Province of Buenos Aires, Brazil, reported on July 30, 2021, according to the preliminary results of the ongoing investigation, the safety study on the combinations of the Sputnik V vaccines with Sinopharm and with AstraZeneca vaccines did not report any serious adverse events.

 On August 18, 2021, the Sputnik Light vaccine was found highly effective against COVID-19 among more than 320,000 subjects who had received the vaccine based on the data collected by Paraguay's Ministry of Health, July 30, 2021.